Smith Niakis

 It is very rare to see a split ring to attach the hook on a spinner but it is valuable for two reasons.
 First, it allows you to change the hook if it gets bent, broken or dull.
 Second, it acts like a universal joint and greatly reduces the chance that a twisting trout can get leverage to twist the hook out.

 The Smith Niakis comes in more weights and colors than I could possibly stock.
-I started with the a few spinners in the 3 gram weight (just over 1/10 oz).
+I chose the 3 gram weight (just over 1/10 oz).
 The 3g Niakis comes with a size 1 blade and a size 8 Gamakatsu hook.
-The 6g Niakis comes with a size 6 Gamakatsu hook.
-The 3g spinners outsold the 6g by a wide margin, although I think much of the Finesse-Fishing customer base fishes modest streams for modest trout.
+For a while, I stocked other weights but the 3 gram weight was what most customers wanted.

 Finesse-Fishing Home > Single Hook Lures > Smith Niakis